Top Ten Fictional Weasels

 6 Buck (Ice Age: Dawn of the Dinosaurs)

-I haven't seen the movie for a very long time but I do remember that somehow the new characters and the premise was somehow nonsensical but in a really fun and awesome way.
-I do remember Buck and that I liked him for some reason so why not include him?
+I haven't seen the movie in a very long time, but I do remember that the new characters and the premise were somehow nonsensical in a really fun and awesome way.
+I do remember Buck and that I liked him for some reason, so why not include him?

 7 Duke Weaselton (Zootopia)

-Definitely had too little screen time.
-Like Flash, he's a scene stealer.
-Mostly because they made good use of him being a weasel in the chase scene, which looks three times as furious as if it was a non-mustelid species.
+He definitely had too little screen time.
+Like Flash, he's a scene-stealer, mostly because they made good use of him being a weasel in the chase scene, which looks three times as furious as it would with a non-mustelid species.

 8 Weasel Yokai (Inu Yasha)